Moving to Spain from the United States

 The coverage gap.

 Between leaving US employer-sponsored insurance and qualifying for Spanish coverage, you need a bridge plan.
-Options include COBRA continuation (up to 18 months, expensive since you pay the full premium), a short-term travel medical policy, or enrolling in a Spanish private plan immediately upon arrival.
-Cigna Global and Allianz Care offer international plans that cover Spain, which can serve as both your bridge and your visa-qualifying insurance.
+Options include COBRA continuation, a short-term travel medical policy, or enrolling in a Spanish private plan immediately upon arrival.
+Cigna Global and Allianz Care offer international plans that cover Spain and can serve as both your bridge and your visa-qualifying insurance.

 Prescription drugs.

 Spain uses different brand names for many medications.
 Bring a letter from your US doctor listing generic names (International Nonproprietary Names) and dosages.
 Many drugs that require prescriptions in the US are available over the counter in Spanish pharmacies.
-Controlled substances (particularly ADHD medications like Adderall) are harder to obtain.
-Spain primarily prescribes methylphenidate-based alternatives, and amphetamine-based medications are rarely available.
+Controlled substances (particularly amphetamine-based ADHD medications) are harder to obtain.
+Spain primarily prescribes methylphenidate-based alternatives.

 Visa Pathways for Americans

-Americans can stay in Spain's Schengen zone for 90 days out of any 180-day period without a visa.
+Americans can travel in Spain's Schengen zone for up to 90 days within any 180-day period without a visa under the EU short-stay regime [1].
 For longer stays, you need a residence visa issued by a Spanish consulate in the US before you arrive.
-You cannot convert a tourist stay into residency from within Spain.
+You generally cannot convert a tourist stay into residency from within Spain [2].

 Non-Lucrative Visa.